The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 **\->**
 ![alt_text](https://xivapi.com/i/003000/003161_hr1.png "Tenka Goken")

-The strength of SAM’s AOE rotation lies in the fact that both two-GCD AOE combo generates a different Sen each, allowing you to flow into a Tenka Goken easily.
-They also will naturally upkeep your buff timers, so you won't have to awkwardly switch from AoE to single target back and forth.
-Their strongest Hissatsu move, Guren, is an extremely potent AOE as well and it is worth saving Guren for adds or AOE as long as you’re not holding on to it for longer than its cooldown.
+The strength of SAM’s AOE rotation lies in the fact that both two-GCD AoE combos generate a different Sen each, allowing you to easily flow into a Tenka Goken.
+They also will naturally upkeep your buff timers, so you will not have to awkwardly switch back and forth from AoE to single target..
+Their strongest Hissatsu move, Guren, is an extremely potent AoE as well and it is worth saving Guren for adds or AoE as long as you are not holding onto it for longer than its cooldown.
 Once you reach three targets or more, excess Kenki should be spent on Kyuten instead of Shinten.

 **What happens if there are two targets?**